Hanes Tagless T-Shirts Designs

 PTV Telethon 07 by PTV - over 6 years ago

-actors run amuck by travelingplayer - almost 7 years ago
+actors run amuck by travelingplayer - about 7 years ago

 "For the Empty Bowls project, the Tractor Shed Theatre at St Stephens HS in Hickory NC, directed by Molly Rice, held an evening of awareness for hunger.
 We donated all proceeds to two local soup kitchens.
 The pottery classes created beautiful bowls and we acted an original piece about poverty & hunger in our area.
 We raised $3000!
 Everyone loved our T-shirts and it unified the class.
 I love CustomInk!"